btoll/dump_describes/README.md

 Also, dump `it` blocks:

     dump_describes -f Filters.js -v

+Only dump the 'active' `fdescribe` blocks to `stdout`:

+    dump_describes -f Filters.js --active

+Same as the previous, but in addition dump 'active' `fit` blocks to `stdout`:

+    dump_describes -f Filters.js --active

+Only dump the 'inactive' `xdescribe` blocks to `stdout`:

+    dump_describes -f Filters.js --inactive

+Same as the previous, but in addition dump 'inactive' `xit` blocks to `stdout`:

+    dump_describes -f Filters.js --inactive -v

 Create an `html` document of the same tree produced by the previous command (`describe` nodes can be expanded/collapsed):